James-Fleming12/EvidentialHDC/docs/cov_shift/inter_cov.md

 **Implication.** The recoverable gap on fog/crosstalk is **input-bound, not BN-bound**: no amount of late-network statistic realignment restores it.
-The only thing that rescues KITTI-C fog/crosstalk is re-anchoring the INPUT distribution (cov-shift's input-IN, which re-bases the collapsed remission) — and that costs healthy capacity (D1).
+The only thing that rescues KITTI-C fog/crosstalk is re-anchoring the INPUT distribution (cov-shift's input-IN, which re-bases the collapsed remission), and that costs healthy capacity (D1).
 The labeled ceiling remains reachable only through the corrupted pool (W*), which is the AL/TTA pool mechanism.